ethereum-mining/ethminer/POOL_EXAMPLES_ETH.md

 -P stratum2+tcp://USERNAME.WORKERNAME:WORKERPWD@us-east.ethash-hub.miningpoolhub.com:20535
 ```

-HINT: It seems the password is not being verified by the pool so you can use simple 'x' as WORKERPWD.
+HINT: It seems the password is not being verified by the pool so you can use a plain `x` as `WORKERPWD`.

 ### nanopool.org